Skip to main content

 Keep the research path moving.

-Adjacent routes should be obvious next clicks, even if there are only one or two of them.
+Adjacent pages should be obvious next clicks, even if there are only one or two of them.

-Browse all Jane App routes →
+Browse all Jane App pages →

 Same platform, different vertical